My Life in the Reef Aquarium Hobby

-I convinced my mom to let me get a fish tank with limited room for a tank.
-After my birthday in seventh grade, I walked into a Petco with $140 and saw clownfish for the first time.
-Because I hyper-fixated on Nemo as a child and have always been drawn to sealife, I was immediately captivated.
-Within a week, I had a 10-gallon saltwater tank set up in our room with three clownfish.
-I had no prior experience, but I immediately immersed myself in research, learning everything I could about clownfish care, saltwater aquariums, and breeding.
+I was allowed to get a saltwater fish tank after my 7th grade birthday.
+I had a 10-gallon saltwater tank set up in my room with two clownfish.
+I had no prior experience, but I immediately immersed myself in research and learning everything I could about clownfish care, saltwater aquariums, and breeding.
+Soon I would find corals...

 This became more than just a hobby.
-My small tank provided an escape from chaos—a controlled environment where I could focus entirely on stability and growth.
-My interest quickly expanded beyond fishkeeping.
-I was inspired by figures like The King of DIY, Brian Barczyk, and CoralFish12G, whose work showed me that this hobby was not only driven by passion but also full of potential in the digital world.
+My small tank provided a controlled environment where I could focus entirely on stability and growth.
+My interest quickly expanded beyond fish keeping.
+I was inspired by figures like The King of DIY, Brian Barczyk, and CoralFish12G, whose work showed me that this hobby was not only driven by passion but by sharing that passion.

 Progression Within the Hobby

 As I progressed, I became more invested in the science behind reef aquariums, particularly coral growth and marine aquaculture.
 While preparing for college to study marine sciences, I reached out to Pieces of the Ocean, the best coral shop around, to inquire about an internship.
 At 16, I joined their team, gaining hands-on experience in coral care, quarantine procedures, and system maintenance.
 It was at this time I moved my tank to a twenty gallon long, and started stacking up corals.
 This opportunity solidified my career path.
-Beyond marine biology, I had also developed a strong interest in finance and business, largely influenced by my own financial instability growing up.
+Beyond marine biology, I had also developed a strong interest in finance and business.
 At Pieces of the Ocean, I saw a clear intersection between marine aquaculture and entrepreneurship.
 I realized that coral propagation, if approached professionally and strategically, could be a scalable business rather than just a side income.

 Building a Future in Marine Aquaculture